port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/gitlab/examples.md

 ## Mapping supported resources

-The above example shows a specific use case, but Port's Gitlab integration supports the ingestion of many other Gitlab objects, to adapt the example above, use the Gitlab API reference to learn about the available fields for the different supported objects:
+The above example shows a specific use case, but Port's GitLab integration supports the ingestion of many other GitLab objects, to adapt the example above, use the GitLab API reference to learn about the available fields for the different supported objects:

 <GitlabResources/>